The Art of Communication

 Looking back I realized that I developed my own cure for my disability.
 As an alternative to books I gravitated to movies and music.
 Combined with an exceptional memory I was able to develop my verbal skills.
 I often recited clips and monologues from famous movies I watched just for fun.
 I was even able to develop the skill to impersonate the voices of the characters in the movies.
 This confidence and command of my linguistic skills, even at a young age, proved to have gotten me many opportunities.
 It was those early experiences that taught me the value of good communication which began my appreciation for the art of communication.
-Many times it was just the fact that I had the confidence to speak up that got me the chance that others didn’t.
+Many times it was simply the fact that I had the confidence to speak up that got me the opportunities that others didn’t.

 For years I walked around thinking I was a natural born speaker and communicator.
 That I mastered the art of communication.
 It wasn’t until I began formal education as a presenter and trainer/speaker under Keller Williams Realty that I realized the difference between natural ability and professional skill.
 It was only then that I was exposed to the top real estate trainers in the US and Internationally.
 Their command of the audience and ability to transfer knowledge to their audience was remarkable.
 They were true masters of the art of communication.